Writing & language tutoring

 - A desire to provide guidance and help others learn

 Tutoring is a supplement to teaching and provides expertise, experience, and encouragement, rather than simply providing answers.
-Although we generally recruit staff in February and early spring via the UBC Okanagan Job Board, you are welcome to connect with us about your interest at any time.
+Although we generally recruit staff in early spring via the UBC Okanagan Job Board, you are welcome to connect with us about your interest at any time.
 Check the UBCO Job Board regularly to view any current postings.

 Questions?
 Contact us at firstname.lastname@example.org

 At this time, the Student Learning Hub does not offer any private tutoring services.

 We encourage you to make use of the free support provided to you through the Student Learning Hub.
 For those wishing to engage in course material outside of the classroom we encourage you to check out our online resources.

 For those looking for private tutors for hire, you can visit the UBCSUO tutor registry.